-Fee Maximum amount Contribution fee (currently not charged) 5.00% of the contribution amount Management fee (currently charged at 0.50% p.a.)
-3.00% p.a. of the net asset value of the Fund Withdrawal fee (currently not charged) 5.00% of the withdrawal amount Performance fee (currently not charged) 20% of the difference between the Fund's daily return (after fees and expenses and after adding back any distributions paid) and the performance benchmark (being the daily return of the Bloomberg AusBond Bank Bill Index).
-Switching fee (currently not charged) Contribution fee plus \$50 (CPI adjusted each year)
+Fee Maximum amount Contribution fee (currently not charged) 5.00% of the contribution amount Management fee (currently charged at 1.00% p.a.)
+3.00% p.a. of the net asset value of the Fund Withdrawal fee (currently not charged) 5.00% of the withdrawal amount Performance fee (currently not charged) 20% of the difference between the Fund's daily return (after fees and expenses and after adding back any distributions paid) and the performance benchmark (being the daily return of the MSCI Emerging Markets Net Total Return Index (AUD) Unhedged).
+Switching fee (currently not charged) Contribution fee plus \$50 (CPI adjusted)